 When looking at resources that you find on the web, make sure you evaluate them to verify that they are credible.

-In addition to the information below, here is a Web Evaluation Criteria Checklist.
+In help evaluate web content here is a Web Evaluation Criteria Checklist.

 Look at this page about Dihydrogen Monoxide.
 It looks official and it warns about the “dangers” of a substance they refer to as Dihydrogen Monoxide, or DHMO.
 As you may know, “Dihydrogen Monoxide” is water (H20)!
 It was presented as a scary chemical, but water is essential for life.